 For instance, customers of a high-end brand might value personalized attention, while customers of a budget brand might prioritize cost-effectiveness.
 Understanding these expectations is not just important, it’s essential.
 It’s about understanding what your customers value, what they expect, and what they need.
 This understanding allows businesses to provide personalized and memorable experiences that resonate with their customers.

-In essence, excellent customer service is about meeting customers where they are, and then taking them where they want to go.
+Excellent customer service is about meeting customers where they are and then taking them where they want to go.
 It’s about creating a customer journey that’s as engaging and satisfying.
 And just as the best experiences leave customers eagerly awaiting their next interaction with the business.

 Key elements of good customer service